AmpersandHQ/mage-ee-product-flat-test/README.md

 ## Proving the Bug ##

 In order to prove this bug and any fix which is produced, this repository includes a PHPUnit test case which can be run on a vanilla Magento Enterprise Edition installation.
-I have run this test against vanilla installations of Magento Enterprise Edition >=1.13.0.0,<=1.14.1.0 and the bug exists on all of those versions.
+This test case has been run against Magento Enterprise Edition >=1.13.0.0,<=1.14.1.0 and the bug exists on all of those versions.
 Note that 1.14.1.0 is the latest version of Magento Enterprise Edition at the time of writing.

-This test case requires a fully-installed instance of Magento Enterprise Edition.
-Do not run the test on a production instance of Magento.

 Note that this test case saves over 500 products to the MySQL database of the Magento instance and can take several minutes to complete.
+It should not be executed on a product instance of Magento.

 ### Downloading the PHPUnit Test ###